prangelab/omnomnomics/README.md

                                     Default: m.dewinther@amsterdamumc.nl

     -h:                     Print elaborate usage information
+    -k: 		    Keep output of HISAT2 unpaired or not

 ## Logs
 To ensure proper logging, multiple logs can be found.
 Inside the run_logs folder in your EXPERIMENT_DIR, a run log can be found created by _Omnomnomics_ which logs a lot of information about the current run and settings of the pipeline.
 In addition, slurm keeps a log of every submitted job which can be found inside the slurm_logs folder in your EXPERIMENT_DIR, and then inside its rule name folder.
 Here information about every submitted job can be found and potential errors while executing will be directed towards.
 Lastly, Snakemake also provides a log in the .snakemake folder.